Learn and practice basic first aid skills

-Whether you are embarking on the Rescue Diver Course, and need to gain basic first aid skills or you simply want to increase your ability to deal with on land medical emergencies, this course is ideal.
+Whether you are embarking on the Rescue Diver Course, and need to gain basic first aid skills or you simply want to increase your ability to deal with land-based medical emergencies, this course is ideal.
 Emergency First Response training focuses on building confidence in lay rescuers and increasing their willingness to respond when faced with a medical emergency.
-Course participants learn simple to follow steps for emergency care and practice applying skills in a non stressful learning environment.
+Course participants learn easy-to-follow steps for emergency care and practice applying skills in a stress-free learning environment.
 All courses are supported by self-study manuals, videos and quick reference cards to enhance learning and allow you start learning right away.
-EFR courses meet the CPR and first aid training requirements for the PADI Rescue Diver course and all professional-level ratings.
+EFR courses meet the Cardio Pulmonary Resuscitation (CPR) and first aid training requirements for the PADI Rescue Diver course and all professional-level ratings.

-This course is supported by self-study manuals, videos & quick reference cards to enhance learning.
-The training takes 3 days (2 hours each day):
+This course is supported by self-study manuals, videos and quick reference cards to enhance learning.
+The training takes three days two hours each day:

 - Primary Care (CPR) – This course teaches you the steps and techniques for handling life-threatening emergencies.
 You’ll practice eight skills for aiding patients who aren’t breathing, have no heartbeat, may have a spinal injury, may be in shock or who may have serious bleeding.

 - Secondary Care (First Aid) – Because many medical conditions are not life-threatening and emergency medical services are sometimes delayed or unavailable, this course teaches you how to provide first aid that eases pain and reduces the risk of further harm.